Columbia Basin Water Hub

 The database continues to grow as organizations, governments, consultants and industry contribute their data.
 Having a centralized regional database means that data that has been collected by a variety of parties can easily be accessed and compared.
 This facilitates increased collaboration and reduction of duplicated effort as groups are more aware of parallel monitoring activities occurring in their regional and local watersheds of interest.

-The database is user friendly and adheres to FAIR principles (Finable, Accessible, Interoperable and Reusable).
+The database is user friendly and adheres to FAIR principles (Findable, Accessible, Interoperable and Reusable).
 Templates are provided to user groups to ensure that the data is provided in a consistent format.

-The Water Hub will support data-driven decision making in the Columbia Basin, building a holistic and transparent approach to water management.
+The Water Hub is supporting data-driven decision making in the Columbia Basin, contributing to a holistic and transparent approach to watershed management.

 BACKGROUND